 Is there anything else I should know?

-Sometimes an IgM test is used to determine whether a newborn acquired an infection before birth (congenital).
-IgM may be produced by a developing baby (foetus) in response to infection.
+Sometimes an IgM test is used to determine whether a newborn acquired an infection before or after birth (congenital).
+IgM may be produced by a baby, just like an adult, in response to infection.
 Due to the size of IgM antibodies, they cannot pass through the placenta from mother to baby during pregnancy.
 Thus, any IgM antibodies present in a newborn's blood are not from the mother but were produced by the baby.
-This indicates that an infection began during pregnancy.
+Usually looking at both the babies and the mother’s blood tests for IgG and IgM antibodies allows doctors a better idea of when infection occurred.

 Infants with otherwise normal immune systems may have temporarily decreased IgG levels when production is delayed.
 Protection from infections is lost as concentrations of the mother's IgG in the baby's blood decrease over several months.
 The level of IgG remains at low concentrations until the baby's IgM and IgG production ramps up.
 This creates a period of time during which the baby is at an increased risk for recurrent infections.